805th Engineer Aviation Battalion

-The 805th Engineer Aviation Battalion was an "Arms and Services with the Army Air Forces" unit activated on 12 February 1941 at MacDill Field near Tampa, Florida.
-It was inactivated shortly after World War II.
+The 805th Engineer Aviation Battalion was an American "Arms and Services with the Army Air Forces" unit activated on 12 February 1941 at MacDill Field near Tampa, Florida.
+It was deactivated shortly after World War II.

 History

 In 1939 General Hap Arnold negotiated with the U.S. Army Chief of Engineers for a special engineer unit to work with the Air Corps.
 The original concept envisioned a small group of skilled construction and engineer troops, closely trained alongside air units, with the ability to repair bomb damaged airfields, to camouflage airfields and if necessary, to defend airfields.
 These troops would also be capable of constructing light duty airfields in forward locations.
 After the German invasion of Poland demonstrated the value of such an organization, the War Department created the 21st Engineers (Aviation) Regiment at Fort Benning, Ga., on June 4, 1940.
 At first, responsibility for constructing heavy duty airfields remained with the United States Army Corps of Engineers, but by mid-1941, the mission of the aviation engineers expanded beyond runway repair and light runway construction.
 As the possibility of American involvement in a global war grew, the planners agreed to give the air forces enough men and equipment to construct their own heavy duty bases in forward areas.
 Without knowing exactly what would be needed to build air bases in deserts, in jungles and on coral islands, the planners devised the Engineering Aviation Battalion, a self-contained unit that became the core of aviation engineering efforts during World War II.
 Originally established with 27 engineer officers and 761 enlisted men, a battalion would be capable of "independently constructing an advanced airdrome and all appurtenances."
 Standard equipment for battalion deployment included diesel tractors, bulldozers, carry-all scrapers, graders, gasoline shovels, rollers, mixers, air compressors, drills, trucks, trailers, asphalting and concreting equipment, rock crushers, draglines, and pumps.
 Twelve EABs had been formed by the time of Pearl Harbor and sent to the Philippines, to islands across the Southwest Pacific and northward to the Aleutian Islands.
 Between December 1941 and December 1942, the number of battalions jumped from 12 to 51, and three-fourths of them were already overseas.
 Most of the enlisted men in 1942 were volunteers with construction or engineering experience, and they required little training.